pedker/HermitHomeGGJ/README.md

 As a Hermit crab, you outgrow your shell as you eat and will have to find a new place to call home.

+# Download
+Download the final build at https://globalgamejam.org/2019/games/growing-home

+This game is designed to be deployed to Android and built in UE4.
+You will need the android's SDK to build it.
+This was tested on a Samsung Galaxy Note 8.

 # Controls
 * Digital Thumbstick - Move
 * Stop moving - Curl up into a ball